ielashi/machine-learning-workshop/README.md

 Virtualenv is a python library that helps us build an isolated (virtual) development environment.

 - From your commandline, install `virtualenv` by running the following command: `pip install virtualenv`
-- Move to the directory of this repository, and then run `virtualenv ml-workshop`
+- Move to the directory of this repository: `cd machine-learning-workshop`
+- Create the virtual environment: `virtualenv ml-workshop`
 - Activate the environment.
-On Mac OS or Linus, run `source ml-workshop/bin/activate`.
+On Mac OS or Linux, run `source ml-workshop/bin/activate`.
 On Windows, run `ml-workshop\Scripts\activate`

 ### 4) Install required libraries.
 After you've activated `virtualenv`, run the following command: